EldritchTiminy/odin-sketch/README.md

 # Etch-a-sketch
-A virtual "Etch-a-sketch" build in HTML and Javascript.
+A virtual "Etch-a-sketch" built in HTML and Javascript.